 • Clean your sprouting jar thoroughly between each use to prevent contamination – I run my jars through the dishwasher.

-• If at any time there is foul smell coming from the jar.
+• If at any time there is a foul smell coming from the jar.
 Toss or compost that batch and start again.

 What happens if I skip a rinsing?